Senior Associate Athletics Director Marc Ryan has been a member of the University of Minnesota Athletics staff since 1989.

 A graduate of Minnesota State University Moorhead with a bachelor’s degree in mass communications, Ryan was a two-time All-American and a member of nine conference championship teams in cross country and track & field during his career for the Dragons.
 He was inducted into the MSUM Athletics Hall of Fame in 2007.
 A lifetime member of the University of Minnesota’s Alumni Association, Ryan earned his master’s degree in sports management from the U of M.

-Ryan has also served as the director of the Bill Crumley Memorial Classic an annual golf/dinner/silent auction event held in honor of the late Bill Crumley, a former Gopher Athletics staff member.
-Proceeds from the event go to the Bill Crumley Endowed Scholarship Fund which provides a scholarship for a Gopher student-athlete who has lost a parent.
-Net proceeds from the event have exceeded $175,000 in the first eight years.
-Visit Saint Paul bestowed its "Hometown Hero" award upon Ryan for his efforts with the 2011 NCAA Men's Frozen Four.
-The U.S. Women's Gymnastics Coaches also named him as the North Central Regional Administrator of the Year in 2008.
+Ryan also served as the director of the Bill Crumley Memorial Classic from 2005-2012 an annual golf/dinner/silent auction event held in honor of the late Bill Crumley, a former Gopher Athletics staff member.
+Proceeds from the event went to the Bill Crumley Endowed Scholarship Fund which provides a scholarship for a Gopher student-athlete who has lost a parent.
+Net proceeds from the eight-year event exceeded $175,000.
+Visit Saint Paul bestowed its “Hometown Hero” award upon Ryan for his efforts with the 2011 NCAA Men’s Frozen Four.
+The U.S. Women’s Gymnastics Coaches also named him as the North Central Regional Administrator of the Year in 2008.
 In 2009 the Lake Conference bestowed upon him its Distinguished Alumni Award.

-A native of Rosemount, Minn, Ryan has run four marathons: the Twin Cities Marathon twice, along with Grandma's Marathon in Duluth and the 100th Boston Marathon in 1996.
-He lives in Apple Valley with his wife, Dianne, a former Gopher women's Sports Information Director (1991-96), and their three children: Sean is 15 years old, while twins Keara and Kyle are 12.
+A native of Rosemount, Minn, Ryan has run four marathons: the Twin Cities Marathon twice, along with Grandma’s Marathon in Duluth and the 100th Boston Marathon in 1996.
+He lives in Apple Valley with his wife, Dianne, a former Gopher women’s Sports Information Director (1991-96), and their three children: Sean, and twins Keara and Kyle.